 - Modernize how wealth inequality data is published and displayed, including ways to track the wealth shares of the top 0.1% and 1%;

-- Treat the SFS with more seriousness by deploying it with greater frequency.
+- Treat the Statistics Canada Survey of Financial Security (SFS) with more seriousness by deploying it with greater frequency.

 Share with a friend